-Bottom Line: Detox water has been claimed to help remove toxins, help with weight loss, balance your pH and boost your immune system.
+Detox water has been claimed to help remove toxins, help with weight loss, balance your pH, and boost your immune system.

-Below is a detailed look at the science behind detox water's health claims.
-A few are valid, even if they are a little exaggerated in some instances.
+Below is a detailed look at the science behind detox water’s health claims.
+A few are valid, though exaggerated in some instances.

 Drinking water may help you lose weight, and this applies to detox water too.
 Water has been shown to temporarily raise your metabolic rate, so you burn more calories.

-One study found that overweight adults who drank 17 oz (half a liter) of water before their meals lost 40% more weight than those who didn't (7).
+One study found that overweight adults who drank 17 ounces (half a liter) of water before their meals lost 40% more weight than those who didn’t (

 Drinking plenty of water may help food pass smoothly through your gut and prevent you from becoming constipated.

-One study looked at adults who consumed less than 41 oz (1.2 liters) of water per day.
-When they increased their water intake to 85 oz (2.5 liters) per day, they were happier, had more energy and felt calmer (19).
+One study looked at adults who consumed less than 41 ounces (1.2 liters) of water per day.
+When they increased their water intake to 85 ounces (2.5 liters) per day, they were happier, had more energy, and felt calmer (

-If you aren't drinking enough, increasing your water intake could improve your mood and give you more energy.
+If you’re not drinking enough, increasing your water intake could improve your mood and give you more energy.

 This is one claim about detox water that may be a little exaggerated.

-However, the amount of these nutrients that you would get from an infusion like detox water is likely to be minimal and highly variable.
+However, the amount of these nutrients that you’d get from an infusion like detox water is likely to be minimal and highly variable.

-Although it is theoretically possible, it's unlikely detox water has any meaningful effect on immune function.
+Although it’s theoretically possible, it’s unlikely detox water has any meaningful effect on immune function.

-Bottom Line: Drinking detox water could help you lose weight, have better digestive health and make you happier.
-However, you will get all of these benefits from drinking regular water too.
+Drinking detox water could help you lose weight, have better digestive health, and make you happier.
+However, you’ll get all these benefits from drinking regular water too.

-Some of these are not supported by science, but others have been downright shown to be false.
+Some are not supported by science, and others have been shown to be downright false.

-However, both "toxins" and "detox" are vague terms that don't really define what is eliminated or how it happens.
+However, both “toxins” and “detox” are vague terms.
+They don’t really define what is eliminated or how it happens.

 More details in this article: Detox Diets 101: Do These “Cleanses” Really Work?